pourmand1376/hugopapermod_english/content/posts/2024/Install-GPU-Driver-Ubuntu/index.md

 ```
  WARNING: This NVIDIA driver package includes Vulkan components, but no Vulkan ICD loader was detected on this system.
 The NVIDIA Vulkan ICD will not function without the loader.
 Most distributions package the Vulkan loader; try installing the "vulkan-loader", "vulkan-icd-loader", or "libvulkan1" package.
 ```
-The command to install `vulkan` would be ([Reference](https://docs.heavy.ai/installation-and-configuration/installation/installing-on-ubuntu/install-nvidia-drivers-and-vulkan-on-ubuntu)):
+The command to install `vulkan` is ([Reference](https://docs.heavy.ai/installation-and-configuration/installation/installing-on-ubuntu/install-nvidia-drivers-and-vulkan-on-ubuntu)):
 ```
 sudo apt install libvulkan1
 ```

 ## Downloading and installing the driver
-Then you should download the NVIDIA driver from [here](https://www.nvidia.com/download/index.aspx).
-In my experience, normally the latest and greatest version of NVIDIA would be found here.
+You should now download the NVIDIA driver from [here](https://www.nvidia.com/download/index.aspx).
+In my experience, normally the latest and greatest version of NVIDIA would be found there.

 There are also some ways to install NVIDIA drivers using package managers like apt.
-But personally, I find this way better.
+But personally, I find this way better and more reliable.
 Also, some drivers have more up-to-date versions on Official NVIDIA site.

+For example, at the time of writing this article, NVIDIA driver version 550 is not available on apt.
+But, it is easily downloadable via NVIDIA Official website.

 To see your GPU information use ([Reference](https://askubuntu.com/questions/5417/how-to-get-the-gpu-info)):
 ```